 These transactions were accounted for using the acquisition method and the results of operations are included in the consolidated financial statements as of the respective acquisition date for each acquisition.
-The final purchase price allocations of Outwater and Madico Inc. and the preliminary purchase price allocation for Provincial Woodproducts Ltd., at the transaction date, are summarized as follows:
+The preliminary purchase price allocation for Courterco and the final purchase price allocations of Outwater, Madico Inc. and Provincial Woodproducts Ltd., at the transaction date, are summarized as follows: